Deciding what promotional strategy to use is a dilemma for any company looking to promote its online presence – be it big or small.

 Just remember, good SEO companies will guarantee results – not rankings.

 Pay-per-click ads (PPC) also go hand-in-hand with SEO, as you want to promote your business for specific, keyphrases that relate your products or services.

 This advertising channel aims to attract the most appropriate traffic to your website, and improve your conversion rate.

-The most effective part of pull marketing is building your brand identity.
+The most effective part of pull systems is building your brand identity and brand loyalty.